10 Great Music Making Apps for iOS and Android

 Of course, app makers started making music-making apps immediately, sparking the competition and producing literally hundreds, if not thousands of different apps for music-making.
 From free piano apps to full DAW’s on your phone or tablet, you can choose whatever you need for your music these days.

-With this list, we try to present to you the 10 great music making apps for you phone.
+With this list, we try to present to you the 10 great music-making apps for your phone.
 We hope that this list will help you with sifting through tons of apps that are on the market as we speak.

 2. Music Maker JAM